stackblitz/docs/docs/platform/api/javascript-sdk-dependencies.md

 ---
-title: Managing dependencies with the SDK
+title: &title Managing dependencies with the SDK
 description: When creating new projects with the `sdk.openProject` and `sdk.embedProject` methods, you can specify which npm dependencies should be installed on startup.
 head:
-  - ['meta', {property: 'og:title', content: 'Managing dependencies with the SDK'}]
+  - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/sdk-managing-dependencies.png'}]
 ---